Afternoon Tea

 Reservation details

-Afternoon Tea at the Folger takes place on the first Saturday of the month, with two afternoon seatings in the Founders’ Room.
+Afternoon Tea at the Folger takes place on select Saturdays and Sundays, with three seatings per day in the Founders’ Room.

-- Reservations must include a minimum of 2 people.
-Tables can seat up to 4 people, so please note that groups of more than 4 will be seated at separate, adjacent tables.
+- Tables can seat up to 4 people, so please note that groups of more than 4 will be seated at separate, adjacent tables.

 Get notified